gjerse/metis-docs/source/data_overview/data_access.rst

 Ways to Access Metis Data
 =========================

-This page details the available methods for accessing and downloading Metis data products from the **Solar Orbiter Archive (SOAR)**, focusing on **programmatic Python access**.
+This page details the available methods for accessing and downloading Metis data products from the **Solar Orbiter Archive (SOAR)**.

 **Metis Data Availability**

-Metis L2 data are available through the Solar Orbiter Archive Level 0 (Raw) and Level 1 (Engineering) uncalibrated data are not publicly distributed but may be available upon request.
+Metis L2 data are available through the Solar Orbiter Archive.

+Level 0 (Raw) and Level 1 (Engineering) uncalibrated data are not publicly distributed but may be available upon request.
-For technical assistance or data requests outside of public releases, please contact the **Metis Team**.`<metis@inaf.it>`__
+For technical assistance or data requests outside of public releases, please contact the **Metis Team** at `metis@inaf.it <mailto:metis@inaf.it>`_.

 1. Programmatic Access (Python Recommended)